russolsen/design_patterns_in_ruby_code/README.md

 ============================

-The code from Russ Olsen's book Design Patterns in Ruby (http://goo.gl/OKPQw) ported (with very minor changes) to Ruby 2.2.1.
+The code from Russ Olsen's book Design Patterns in Ruby (http://goo.gl/OKPQw)

-I've updated the code so that it runs with Ruby 2.1.0 but do keep in mind that some of this code is more than six years old: Thinking and coding styles do change.
+I've updated the code so that it runs with Ruby 2.2.1 but do keep in mind that some of this code is now nine years
+old: Thinking and coding styles do change.

 The repo is organized by chapter, one subdirectory per chapter.
 In each subdirectory you will find Ruby files with names like